**** Hotel madlein▪ The hotel for the most discerning guests

 Erwin Aloys

-This name stands for the rise of the small farming village of Ischgl to become one of the biggest ski destinations in the Alpine region.
+This name stands for the rise of a small mountain village to one of the most famous ski destinations in the Alps.

 „IF WE SUCCEED TO BUILD A FOUR KILOMETER LONG CABLE CAR THERE, THEN THE FUTURE MUST BE SECURE FOR THE COMMUNITY AND FOR THE WHOLE VALLEY,” ALOYS WRITTEN IN HIS MEMOIRS”.

-Year after year there were 500 new guest beds, and new hotels and restaurants were built in record time.
-In 1976, Ischgl had already achieved the highest occupancy of all winter sports areas in Austria.
-The ski area was continuously expanded with the profits of the cable car company (CEO since 1963: Erwin Aloys).
+Year after year, new guest beds were added, and hotels and restaurants sprang up at record speed.
+By 1976, Ischgl had already achieved the highest occupancy rate of any winter sports resort in Austria.
+Under the leadership of Erwin Aloys, chairman of the cable car company since 1963, the ski resort was steadily expanded.

 FROM THE URGENT TYROLEAN STYLE TO THE FIRST DESIGN HOTEL IN THE ALPS